 - Setting artificially short expiration dates to hide degradation

 None of these are real solutions.
-They're compromises that ultimately erode trust in the entire category.
+They're compromises that erode trust in the entire category.

 What Responsible Gummy Development Actually Looks Like